#LifeAtIM

 My advice to candidates would be yourself, interviewers don’t just want to know about your skills and academic achievements – it is equally important for them to get to know you as a person.
 Also, always ask questions at the end of an interview!

-Nikeshia Brissett-Grant – Trainee in Leeds
+Nikeshia Brissett-Grant – Newly Qualified Solicitor (August 2025) in Leeds (Medical Negligence)

 "Applying for training contracts in a law firm can be a daunting, especially when you don’t know anyone that works in the field and are not sure whether you will be the “right fit”.
 To help with this process, I would encourage any aspiring lawyers to consider getting a mentor, take time to reach out to current employees, and consider other roles available within the firm."

-Hannah Davies – Trainee in Bristol
+Hannah Davies – Newly Qualified Solicitor (August 2025) in Bristol (Court of Protection)

 “My first day in a law firm was the first day of my training contract.
 I didn’t have any legal connections or paralegal experience, so didn’t know what to expect from the application process.
 So, I made sure to do my research, reach out to people in the firm, and just be honest that this was all new to me.
 I found the firm to be really welcoming, understanding, and willing to answer any questions I had.”

-Leah Corbett – Trainee in Manchester
+Leah Corbett – Newly Qualified Solicitor (August 2025) in Manchester (Employment)

 "I made the most of all the opportunities that university had to offer.
 I used my first year to attend law fairs and practise networking, to better understand the industry.
 In my second and third years, I got involved in pro bono legal clinics and advice services, which involved interviewing clients and drafting advice under supervision from paralegals and solicitors.
 I also applied to be part of the university’s mentor schemes, which connected students with practicing solicitors in Manchester.